dangngockhieu/TechZone/README.md

 Originally built with Node.js (Express): https://github.com/dangngockhieu/Do_an1.git

-This version was re-implemented using Spring Boot to achieve:
+This version was re-implemented using Nestjs to achieve:

 - Strong type safety
 - Better structured architecture